ppy/osu-wiki/news/2021-04-29-beatmap-spotlights-season-4-spring-2021.md

 ## <a id="applications"></a> Seeking new curators

 We are looking for members that are both willing and capable of making decent beatmap selections for upcoming Beatmap Spotlights seasons.
+This season we are seeking new members for **osu!catch** and **osu!taiko** tams.
 We've also changed the application form to make it simpler for you to apply!

 **If you think you've got what it takes to be a part of Spotlights Team, don't hesitate and [apply today!](https://spotlights.team/app)**